CasillasMX/casillasmx.github.io/_pages/books.md

 <br/>

 #### ***Prospective Ph.D.
 Students***
-I am recruiting one or two Ph.D. students to begin preferably in Fall 2026, with the possibility of starting in Spring 2026, depending on mutual availability, research interest and goals.
+I am recruiting one or two Ph.D. students to begin preferably in Fall 2026, depending on mutual availability, research interest and goals.
 Strong applicants should have a degree (B.S. or M.S.) in Civil or Environmental Engineering, Hydrology, Geology, Earth Sciences, or a related field, and a demonstrated interest in groundwater science and modeling.

 Relevant research areas include:
 - Numerical groundwater and vadose zone modeling (e.g., MODFLOW, HYDRUS)